How to Meal Plan and Prep Effectively

 Through trial and error, I’ve found some easy ways to save time and money in the kitchen while still eating a whole food, delicious Paleo Diet with plenty of variety.
-Here are some of my top tricks and tips for meal planning.
+Here are some of my tips and tricks for easy, healthy meal prep.

-The first thing to do every week is to identify the recipes you want to make (psst... check out my What to Eat This Week column to get some ideas!).
-I personally always have five or six tried-and-true meals that I consistently cook, to save time and mental energy, then work in some new ones for the sake of variety and excitement.
+The first thing to do every week is to identify the recipes you want to make.
+I personally always have five or six tried-and-true meals that I consistently cook to save time and mental energy, then work in some new ones for the sake of variety and excitement.
+If you’re not sure where to start, download our free 7-Day Paleo Meal Plan and 28-Day Paleo Reset for ideas.

 Everyone’s must-have Paleo list is different, but here’s a great example: